 The CoS Career Center can assist you in finding the talent you need for internship, co-op, and full-time opportunities.
 We work to ensure that the wide array of career opportunities and paths are visible and accessible to all College of Science students.

 Unique Engagement Opportunities – Does your organization offer something that works well on another campus?
-We are open to any and all opportunities that will be bring value to C0S students and offer them unique opportunities for skill and career development.
+We are open to any and all experiences that will bring value to CoS students and offer them unique opportunities for skill and career development.
+Virtual or in-person.

 The number one request of CoS students is connecting with alumni to learn more about career opportunities, how alumni utilize the knowledge gained as a CoS student in a chosen career, and to begin to build their network.
 The CoS Career Center offers many ways for alumni to connect with students and offer their insights.
-If you are interested in learning more, please contact Bridget Wade Radcliff, Director of the CoS Career Center, to discuss opportunities.
+If you are interested in learning more, please contact us to discuss opportunities.

 The Alumni Career Lab – The Alumni Career Lab offers resources for career planning, mentoring networks to connect with professionals and alumni, conversations with professionals about their career path and successes, and job opportunities.
 The Alumni Career Lab is a great resource for building your network and exploring professional pathways.

 The Beardown Network – The Beardown Network is a component of The Alumni Career Lab and is an application that allows you to make direct connections to other UArizona alumni, utilize discussion boards, and expand your professional network.

 College of Science on LinkedIn - Follow the CoS LinkedIn page, connect with alumni, faculty, staff, and current students and stay up-to-date on opportunities, events, and news in the College.